uchicago-cs/cmsc23320/website/syllabus.rst

 academic accommodations by `Student Disability Services <https://disabilities.uchicago.edu/>`__ (SDS) and need a reasonable accommodation(s) to participate fully in this course should follow the procedures established by SDS for using accommodations.
 Timely notifications are required in order to ensure that your accommodations can be implemented.
-Please contact Víctor Almaraz Argueta, the Course Coordinator, to discuss your access needs in this class after you have completed the SDS procedures for requesting accommodations.

 - Phone: (773) 702-6000
 - Email: disabilities@uchicago.edu